Building-maintenance-colleagues-talking

 Cut Costs

-Reactive maintenance and the downtime it incurs can be very costly.
+Reactive maintenance and the downtime it causes can be extremely costly.

 Resource Requirements